Travel with peace of mind

 Follow all airport communication and policies as instructed.

-Staff at Malta International Airport will be wearing masks and following Health and Safety standards mandated by Maltese Authorities.
+Staff at Malta International Airport will be following Health and Safety standards mandated by Maltese Authorities.

 Malta International Airport (MIA) has introduced new signage and floor markings to help you find your way around the terminal, whilst keeping safe distances.
 New technologies such as thermal screening and agglomeration detection are also in place.